dittonedo45/dittonedo45/README.md

 ## My Best books of all times.

 - Think and Grow Rich, Napoleon Hill.
-- The tables of light, Daniel (*Thoth*)
+- The Tablets of light, Daniel (*Thoth*)
 - Rich dad, poor Dad by Robert Kiyodaki.
 - Millionaire Success Habits by Dean G.
 - Meditations by Marcus A.

 ### My Own words of Wisedom.
-- Never give anyone anything for nothing be it (love,smile,...) except you are ready to face there hatredness incase you stop giving.
+- Never give anyone anything for nothing be it (love,smile,...) except you are ready to face there hatredness incases you stop giving.
-- Do no talk if you got nothing to utter of benefit to your soul, except you ready regret it.
+- Do no talk if you got nothing to utter of benefit to your soul, except you ready to regret it.
-- Associate with people of your kind be it (profession,beliefs,thoughts), except you ready to regret lucifer's effect.
+- Associate with people of your kind, be it by (profession,beliefs,thoughts), except you ready to regret lucifer's effect.